-Our body is composed of over 70% of fluids; which contains electrolytes i.e. chemicals which, when dissolved in water produce charged ions.
-These are the ions which are responsible for the flow of signals through the body.
-They play an important role by regulating osmotic pressure within the cell and by helping in maintenance of functions of muscles and nerve cells.
-If the electrolyte levels are imbalanced, the organ and cell functions will deteriorate leading to life threatening conditions.
+Our body is composed of over 70% of fluids; which contains electrolytes i.e. chemicals that, when dissolved in water produce charged ions.
+These are the ions that are responsible for the flow of signals through the body.
+They play an important role by regulating osmotic pressure within the cell and by helping in the maintenance of functions of muscles and nerve cells.
+If the electrolyte levels are imbalanced, the organ and cell functions will deteriorate leading to life-threatening conditions.

-1. Sodium: Sodium ions help in regulation of osmotic pressure and water content within the body.
-It also plays an important role in transmission of nerve signals and contraction of muscles.
+1. Sodium: Sodium ions help in the regulation of osmotic pressure and water content within the body.
+It also plays an important role in the transmission of nerve signals and the contraction of muscles.

-2. Potassium: Potassium ions help in contraction of muscles in the heart and transmission of nerve impulses.
+2. Potassium: Potassium ions help in the contraction of muscles in the heart and the transmission of nerve impulses.

-3. Magnesium: Magnesium ions help in formation of bones, teeth, activate enzymes and contraction of muscles.
+3. Magnesium: Magnesium ions help in the formation of bones, and teeth, activate enzymes and contract muscles.

-4. Calcium: Calcium ions help in blood clotting, formation of bones and teeths, contraction of muscles and transmission of nerve impulses.
+4. Calcium: Calcium ions help in blood clotting, formation of bones and teeth, contraction of muscles, and transmission of nerve impulses.

 The above context was in terms of modern medicine.
 The same has been explained by Ayurveda, centuries ago.
-It has clearly texted the importance of every ion within the body, the need of their maintenance and ways to maintain the same.
+It has clearly texted the importance of every ion within the body, the need for their maintenance, and ways to maintain the same.

 1. Sodium and chloride:

-Ayurveda describes that salt (NaCl – Sodium Chloride – gives positive ion as sodium and negative ion as chloride) is essential for the growth, maintaining water electrolyte balance and proper digestion by absorption and elimination of wastes.
-It enhances flexibility of joints, digests natural toxins, clears subtle channels of the body and stimulates appetite.
+Ayurveda describes that salt (NaCl – Sodium Chloride – gives positive ion as sodium and negative ion as chloride) is essential for the growth, maintaining water-electrolyte balance and proper digestion by absorption and elimination of wastes.
+It enhances the flexibility of joints, digests natural toxins, clears subtle channels of the body, and stimulates appetite.
 It also replenishes and energizes the entire body by calming nerves and emotions.

-Potassium shouldn’t be underestimated as it plays an important role in synthesis of proteins and muscle tissues.
-It also maintains the pH within the cells and is the electrolyte which carries electrical charge.
-It helps to maintain blood pressure, proper growth of muscle tissues and its strengthening, metabolic processing of nutrients like carbohydrates and fats, helps in protein synthesis, resolve anxiety and stress levels by regulating hormones, and promotes healthy functioning of kidneys.
-According to Ayurveda, the foods which are rich in potassium are spinach, parsley, potatoes, tomatoes, lettuce, peas, beans; fruits like apples, bananas, oranges, avocado, oranges; nuts are also rich in potassium content.
-Further, herbs like nettle, skullcap, catnip, red clover, sage, horsetail; prove to be rich in potassium content.
+Potassium shouldn’t be underestimated as it plays an important role in the synthesis of proteins and muscle tissues.
+It also maintains the pH within the cells and is the electrolyte that carries an electrical charge.
+It helps to maintain blood pressure, proper growth of muscle tissues and their strengthening, metabolic processing of nutrients like carbohydrates and fats, helps in protein synthesis, resolves anxiety and stress levels by regulating hormones, and promotes healthy functioning of kidneys.
+According to Ayurveda, the foods which are rich in potassium are spinach, parsley, potatoes, tomatoes, lettuce, peas, and beans; fruits like apples, bananas, oranges, avocado, and oranges; nuts are also rich in potassium content.
+Further, herbs like nettle, skullcap, catnip, red clover, sage, and horsetail; prove to be rich in potassium content.

 Magnesium plays an important role in the production of ATP in the body.
-It is responsible for regulation of 300 biochemical reactions within the body.
+It is responsible for the regulation of 300 biochemical reactions within the body.
 It is the second most abundant element of cells.
-It promotes bone health by improving bone density and reduces risk of osteoporosis.
-It improves the impaired insulin secretion and thus, helps in diabetes.
+It promotes bone health by improving bone density and reducing the risk of osteoporosis.
+It improves impaired insulin secretion and thus, helps in diabetes.
 As it maintains a healthy level of lipids in the body, it supports good heart health.
-Body has to balance other minerals like calcium, sodium and potassium.
+The body has to balance other minerals like calcium, sodium, and potassium.

 It is the most abundant mineral in the body which ensures the strength and rigidity of the bones.
-The bones are the store house of calcium.
-Besides that it plays an important role in enzyme activity especially to ATP.
-It plays an important role in activity of ions across the membrane and plays a crucial role in nerve transmission, regulating the heartbeat, initiating the process of blood clotting, and muscle activity.
+The bones are the storehouse of calcium.
+Besides that, it plays an important role in enzyme activity, especially in ATP.
+It plays an important role in the activity of ions across the membrane and plays a crucial role in nerve transmission, regulating the heartbeat, initiating the process of blood clotting, and muscle activity.

-According to Ayurveda rich sources of calcium are in milk, green leafy vegetables, sea foods, and spices.
+According to Ayurveda rich sources of calcium are milk, green leafy vegetables, sea foods, and spices.

 The foods which are rich in bicarbonate are meats, eggs, cheese, grains, etc. All these foods make the body acidic.

 Thus, it’s necessary to maintain the ions within the body.
 They are responsible for various tasks, right from homeostasis to the digestion process.
-Having a proper diet which includes all the ions needed for the body’s nutrition.
+Having a proper diet that includes all the needed for the body’s nutrition.